-Note that early retirement programs allow retirement before age 63 without reduction in benefit, as long as the service requirement are met.
+Note that early retirement programs allow retirement before age 62 without reduction in benefit, as long as the service requirement are met.
+Further, Tier 3's reduced early retirement benefits and reduced escalation are also not affected by the Tier 4 early retirement provisions.